biosustain/GRASP/README.md

 * Matlab's Parallel Computing Toolbox
 * Matlab's Optimization Toobox
 * Matlab's Bioinformatics Toolbox
+* Matlab's SimBiology Toolbox (to export models to SBML)
 * Gurobi

 ### Python requirements (only for the jupyter notebooks in `visualization`, which are not really part of GRASP)